-Follow the guidelines below to help ensure your military resume is going to be read and understood by top employers.
+Writing a great military to civilian resume can seem daunting but if you follow the guidelines of this three-part series, we will help ensure your military resume is both read and understood by top employers.

 Resume Preparation Instructions

-There are four important features to every resume – the resume must:
+There are three important features to every resume – the resume must:

 - Contain pertinent information

 The instructions below will help you produce and refine your resume into one that exemplifies these three attributes.

 Resumes should be organized into the following sections: Heading, Education or Training, and Experience.

 HEADING: The heading should be at the top of the page.
 It must contain your name, mailing address, phone, and email address(es).
 This tells employers who you are and gives them multiple ways to contact you, including by mail if they need to send you paperwork or an offer letter to sign.